ktvoelker/Scripty/README.md

 * Wraps your `prog` function (which has the UNIX-friendly type `[String] -> Int`) in a proper Haskell `main` function.

+Scripty runs scripts with `runghc -fglasgow-exts`, which means:

+* Scripty depends on [GHC](http://www.haskell.org/ghc/), and
+* Scriptyscripts can use any GHC extension enabled by `-fglasgow-exts`.

-What I see in the future of Scripty is mainly the creation of modules (which could useful to any Haskell program) which facilitate scripting tasks:
+What I see in the future of Scripty is mainly the creation of modules (which could useful to any Haskell program) which facilitate scripting tasks, such as:

-* File-system navigation and examination
+* File-system navigation and examination, and
-* Process control and interaction
+* Process control and interaction.